There’s an old saying that no-one hates Star Wars like Star Wars fans.

 Overall, like I’ve said, Rise of Skywalker sort of feels like an entire trilogy crammed into the runtime of a single movie.
 Basically, everything in Last Jedi is disregarded, which means we’re essentially back to square one.

 Rise of Skywalker doesn’t necessarily succeed on the weight of sheer spectacle, but the sheer spectacle of Rise of Skywalker is a part of the movie which succeeds through its sheer weight..

+Though, of course, the ended up trying to cram a trilogy’s worth of story into a single movie.
 This is what you get when your trilogy is the singular vision of eight different people with no singular vision…

 Rise of Skywalker is a flawed movie, but the presentation is overawing enough that you may just be able to set that aside, at least in the moment.
 I very clearly remember sitting in the theatre thinking to myself “This movie is a mess, but, actually, I kinda dig it.”

 As actually presented in Rise of Skywalker, yes, “Somehow, Palpatine returned.” is ridiculous.
 As a plot device for a Star Wars sequel, it isn’t actually a terrible idea.